 Some hotels, which our family and friends stayed at and liked, include the following:

-- The Amsterdam Marriott is near Leidseplan and in closer proximity to other historic buildings, canals, shops, and restaurants.
+The Amsterdam Marriott is near Leidesplan and in closer proximity to other historic buildings, canals, shops, and restaurants.
 It is a vibrant and bustling area that offers easy access to various attractions and is well-connected to public transportation networks.

 3. What to do in Amsterdam